 Dishoom | Various Locations

-Inspired by the old Irani immigrant cafes of Bombay, Dishoom focuses on friendly, welcoming, and cosmopolitan cooking.
-That’s certainly the vibe you’ll get when you enter this popular micro-chain restaurant.
+Dishoom – inspired by the old Irani immigrant cafes of Bombay – focuses on friendly, welcoming, and cosmopolitan cooking.
+That’s certainly the vibe you’ll get when you enter this popular micro-chain of Indian restaurants across London.
 Like the cafés they’re based on, everyone is welcome – and everyone wants to go, which often means long queues to get in.
 The wait is certainly worth it though, as the sleek bentwood chairs, faded mirrors, and dark wooden interiors lined with vintage signs and photographs feel at once exotic and homely.
-The all day menu covers all the bases; you can expect delicious snacks alongside biryanis, masalas and dahls (the latter is a signature for them, marinated for 24hrs, and possibly, despite vigorous competition, the best lentil-based dish in London).
+The all-day menu covers all the bases; you can expect delicious snacks alongside biryanis, masalas and dahls (the latter is a signature for them, marinated for 24hrs, and possibly, despite vigorous competition, the best lentil-based dish in London).
 The drinks menu is fun, serving up house favourites with an Indian twist alongside authentic staples like the communal Presidency Punch, an old East India Co. recipe that must be shared by a minimum of four people.
 They also do breakfast, where bacon naan and masala beans make for a delightful alternative to the full English.

 When you’re whipping up delicious street food and the people start crying out for more, you don’t shut up shop and pack it all in – that’s just not cricket.
-It’s not Kricket either who, in 2017, expanded on their popular pop-up in Brixton and opened a two floor restaurant in the heart of Soho.
-With another now in the old BBC Television Centre, all three serve up the same modern, aromatic dishes inspired by India and supplied by Brits.
-Scallop Madras Curry, Coronation Smoked Mackerel, Bone Marrow Raita, and Samphire Pakoras epitomise the British food in Indian clothing that runs through the menu.
+It’s not Kricket, either, who, in 2017, expanded on their popular pop-up and opened a two floor flagship, Kricket Soho.
+Kricket Brixton and Kricket White City followed, and now all three serve up the same modern, aromatic dishes inspired by India and supplied by Brits.
+Scallop madras curry, coronation smoked mackerel, bone marrow raita, and samphire pakoras epitomise the British food in Indian clothing that runs through the menu.
 Staying true to their shipping container origins, all venues opt for the ever popular industrial pared-back aesthetic, which makes for a relaxed but smart dining experience.